tkchanat/portfolio/docs/notes/simulation/numerical-methods.md

 Also known as backward Euler method, because it uses right-hand [quadrature method](../monte-carlo-integration.md#quadrature-rules) instead of the left-hand rectangle.
 Implicit method is difficult to evaluate, and usually required iterative methods to solve (e.g. fixed point iteration), but they have better numerical properties and thus more stable.

 ## Symplectic Euler Method
-This one has way too much names, it's also called semi-implicit Euler, semi-explicit Euler, Euler-Cromer, and Newton-Størmer-Verlet.
+This one has way too much names, it's also called semi-implicit Euler, semi-explicit Euler, Euler-Cromer, and Newton-Størmer-Verlet[^1].

 $$
 \begin{cases}